NOAA-ORR-ERD/MapRoom/README.rst

 ``ProjectEditor`` main viewer during the instantiation process.

 When drawing the screen, the layers are looped over from bottom to top, and each layer's renderer object is called to draw that layer's contents.
+Layer renderer objects are explained in the next section.
+There is an optional overlay layer that will always be drawn on the top of the stacking order.
+The overlay is used for certain user-interface modes (See the Mouse Handler section below) like rubberbanding for selecting points.

+An entire additional rendering pass is made after the drawing is complete, but this time it is to create non-visible layer that is used to detect what object is under the mouse.
+This is the picker framebuffer, and is described in a subsequent section.

 Layer Renderers
 ----------------------